-Annex A contains a list of terms, definitions and abbreviations used in this standard.
-A complete glossary of all the terms, definitions and abbreviations used in the IDDRS series is given in IDDRS 1.20.
+Annex A contains a list of abbreviations used in these standards.
+A complete glossary of all the terms, definitions and abbreviations used in the IDDRS series is given in ID-DRS 1.20.

 In the IDDRS series, the words 'shall', 'should', 'may', 'can' and 'must' are used to indicate the intended degree of compliance with the standards laid down.
 This use is consistent with the language used in the International Organization for Standardization (ISO) standards and guidelines: